Choices at Post 16

 All elements of the T Level are assessed and graded by your college.
 You will awarded be Pass, Merit or Distinction

-At the end of the traineeship you will have an interview.
+At the end of the internship you will have an interview.
 You will discuss your progress and consider what you might do next.
 You will not be assessed or graded.

 Vocational & Technical Qualifications (including BTECs)